 - Be careful when using lawn and gardening products.
 Harsh chemicals can ruin the decks’ finish.

 - Maintain your deck by keeping an eye out for festering problems.
 Look for nails that have popped up, areas of wood that have split or are being attacked by mold and rot.

-Get more helpful seasonal tips from Trotta’s: Essential Fall Deck Maintenance.
+Get more helpful seasonal tips from Trotta’s: Essential Fall Deck Maintenance and Paver Stone Maintenance.

 Home Maintenance Made Easier – Trotta’s Power Washing

 Spend more of your precious free time with your family and friends this summer.
 Trotta’s can save you loads of time on house care and improvement projects.
 We have a full range of residential services, including wood and deck restoration, soft pressure washing, painting and roof cleaning.